JenniferMack/tunnelbear-helper/README.md

 ## Authorization file

-TunnelBear uses a user/password authentication on top of the key files.
+TunnelBear uses user/password authentication on top of the provided key files.
 OpenVPN can load this information from a file when it’s started.
-The TunnelBear systemd unit file expects a key file, if you don’t want to use one, delete the `--auth-user-pass /etc/openvpn/tunnelbear.d/tb-auth.key \\` line from it.
+The TunnelBear `systemd` unit file expects a key file, if you don’t want to use one, delete the `--auth-user-pass /etc/openvpn/tunnelbear.d/tb-auth.key \` line from that file.
+But then the username and password will have to entered everytime a connection is started.

 Create the auth file in the same folder as the config files.